spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 ## Check if you need to Upgrade

-To check if your Control Plane version needs upgrading, access the cluster overview tab:
+To check if your control plane version needs upgrading, access the cluster overview tab:

 1. Click **Ocean > Cloud Clusters** in the left main menu.
 2. Select a cluster from the list of clusters.